AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Parameters:**

 * DATE: Date of the diet in ISO Date Format (yyyy-MM-dd).
-It cannot be in the future.
+It must be valid and cannot be in the future.

 **Examples:**